Anabolic steroid use is a controversial and sensitive subject.

 - Dr. Kenneth Mautner, MD, Physiatrist, Emory University

 What Exactly Are Steroids?

-Steroids are natural or synthetic hormones that interact with androgen receptors to increase bone and muscle synthesis.
+Steroids are hormones, either natural or man-made, that boost bone and muscle growth.

 - Anabolic Androgenic Steroids